The season’s buds and blooms are a sure sign that winter is over -- and for many people, that means seasonal allergies are on their way.

 Mold: Outdoor spores float in the air just like pollen does.
 Some colonies peak in dry windy weather while others flourish in dampness and high humidity.
 Mold often becomes dormant during the winter in cold climates.

 If you have severe pollen and mold allergies, you’re probably tempted to stay inside with the windows closed from April through November.
 Clearly, that won't do.
 Besides, some of what is floating around outside makes it inside your home, anyway.

 So what can you do to feel better and enjoy the outdoors?

-Pets, kids, and even your shoes can bring pollen inside your house.
-And carpet and drapes can trap pollen.
-Try these tips to limit exposure:
+There are plenty of things inside your home that can kick off an allergic reaction.
+Pets, kids, and even your shoes can bring pollen inside.
+And carpet and drapes can trap it.

 - Keep your windows closed and run the air conditioning.

 You can't avoid allergens altogether.
-But by taking a few steps, you may be able to welcome spring with a smile!
+But by taking a few steps, you may be able to welcome spring with a smile.